jorgetzec/WGCNA_workshop/docs/notes_Co-expressionNetwork.md

         where $n$ is the number of genes, $m$ is the number of samples.

+        Example of a expression matriz before and after preprocessing:

+        **Raw counts**
         | **Raw Count Matrix** | S1  | S2  | S3  | S4  | S5  |
         | -------------------- | --- | --- | --- | --- | --- |
         | Gene A               | 0   | 3   | 1   | 1   | 0   |